| Safe Haskell | Safe-Inferred |

 percentage of the total number of values collected.

-when each test case is associated
+You should prefer tabulate to label when each test case is associated

 with a varying number of values.
 Here is a (not terribly useful) example,